Fanny Rysan Mulford Hitchcock

-Fanny Rysan Mulford Hitchcock (February 7, 1851 – September 25, 1936) was one of only 13 women to receive their doctorates in chemistry in the 1800s, and was the first woman to receive a doctorate in Philosophy of Chemistry from the University of Pennsylvania.
+Fanny Rysan Mulford Hitchcock (February 7, 1851 – September 25, 1936) was one of only 13 American women to receive their doctorates in chemistry during the 19th-century, and was the first woman to receive a doctorate in Philosophy of Chemistry from the University of Pennsylvania.

 She made contributions to entomology, fish osteology, and plant pathology.
 She began her studies at Columbia University publishing several papers, and then transferred to the University of Pennsylvania.
 She worked at the University of Pennsylvania for years, and devoted her life to helping women pursuing an education at the university.
 Her name can be found spelled as Fannie, Rysam, and any combination of all spellings.
 She can also be found as Miss Fanny R.M.
 Hitchcock, or Miss F.R.M.
 Hitchcock, not to be confused with Irish Reverend and writer F.R.M Hitchcock.